MuhammadKhoshnaw/BasicMVIApp/README.md

-# SimpleMVIApp
+# BasicMVIApp
-This application is a simple study application that implements clean architecture, with MVI architecture pattern.
+This application is a basic study application that implements clean architecture, with MVI architecture pattern.
 In addition to the most commonly used tools in the android development community.

 # Architecture